screeps/screeps/README.md

 There are three methods to install a mod to your server:

 * Edit `mods.json` manually and add a new entry to the array in it.
-* If the mod is published to the NPM repository, you can run `npm install my-screeps-mod` in your server folder, and it will be added automatically.
-The mod's `package.json` should contain `"screeps_mod":true` parameter in this case:
+* If the mod is published to the NPM repository, you can run `npm install my-screeps-mod` in your server folder, and it will be added automatically. (***CAUTION:** There is [a bug](https://github.com/npm/npm/issues/19258) in some npm 5.x versions which prevents auto install hooks from running.)* The mod's `package.json` should contain `"screeps_mod":true` parameter in this case:
 ```
 {
   "name": "my-screeps-mod",